-Light, soft inside, crusty crust, homemade rye bread, with or without carraway seeds.
+Light, soft inside, crusty crust, homemade rye bread, with or without caraway seeds.

 - 2 packages active dry yeast